NTNU-Autosight/maritime-urban-tracking/README.md

 We have tested this repository using Python 3.10.

+## Download the dataset
+The dataset can be found here: [link](https://doi.org/10.11582/2025.l0rcnf5k).
+Click on ``Data Access/Table Of Contents`` and click on the ``.tar.gz``-file to download it.
+After downloading, extract the contents, e.g., run ``tar -xzvf Maritime-Urban-Tracking.tar.gz``.
+Note that you need to store both the compressed file and the resulting folder with all files, which is less than 1.6TB of data.

 ## Installation
 1. Download the repository.
 1. Consider using a venv like ``python3 -m venv venv`` and source it, ``source venv/bin/activate``.